 Don’t do this.

-This can (and almost certainly will) lead to burnout, and it surely doesn’t spell success for your blog.
+This can (and almost certainly will) lead to burnout, and it surely doesn’t spell quick success for your blog.

 You see, with a new blog, you need to narrow your focus down a couple of important things, and essentially ignore the rest until you’ve grown.